 Monetary damages, on the other hand, can be awarded up to the amount required to restore the value of the trust property and trust distributions to what they would have been had the breach not occurred or the profit the trustee made by reason of the breach, whichever is greater.

 The Attorneys at Hale Ball can review the Trust (and all applicable amendments), accountings, communications by the trustee, etc. to help you evaluate whether you should file a lawsuit.
-This includes different types of trusts like spendthrift trusts.
+This includes different types of trusts like spendthrift trusts and even pet trusts.
 If you are the trustee, then we can assist you in finding a resolution that protects both you and the trust you are acting on behalf of.

 Document Contests – Undue Influence, Lack of Capacity and Other Similar Causes of Action